-Bob has been honoured as a Fellow of the Royal School of Church Music.
+It has been announced that Bob has been honoured as a Fellow of the Royal School of Church Music.
 The FRSCM is an award for achievements in church music which have international significance, and in 2017 Bob is one of six recipients, together with Garmon Ashby, Katherine Dienes-Williams, Cecilia McDowall, Patrick Russill, and Jeremy Summerly.
-The FRSCM will be conferred at a ceremony in the Autumn.
+The FRSCM will be conferred at a ceremony in October.
 The RSCM is a worldwide organisation which offers support and materials for Church musicians, and Bob is thrilled to be recognised by it.

 In 2017 he was short-listed for an RPS (Royal Philharmonic Society) Award for his 2016 work The Voyage.
 The commission came from Age UK and was the brainchild of Paul Cann, then CEO of Age UK Oxfordshire, forming a part of a project to highlight and combat loneliness in people of all ages.
 The libretto is by poet Charles Bennett, with whom Bob has made several collaborations.

 Bob sang with the King’s Singers for 12 years, and congratulates the group on reaching its half centenary.
 In February the singers recorded an anniversary disc which includes a brand new commission, We Are, and an arrangement of Shenandoah.
 Bob was delighted to join them at the sessions, and at their US Summer School in De Pauw, IN in June.
 In April 2018 he and they, with Simon Carrington, perform with massed choirs at New York’s Carnegie Hall in a DCINY concert.